-II.B.2.c) demonstrate a strong interest in the education of fellows; ^(Core) II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; ^(Core) II.B.2.e) administer and maintain an educational environment conducive to educating fellows; and, ^(Core) II.B.2.f) pursue faculty development designed to enhance their skills. ^(Core) II.B.3.
-Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Emergency Medicine, Family Medicine, Internal Medicine, Pediatrics, or Physical Medicine and Rehabilitation, or the American Osteopathic Board of Emergency Medicine, Family Physicians, Internal Medicine, Neuromusculoskeletal Medicine, Pediatrics, or Physical Medicine and Rehabilitation, or possess qualifications judged acceptable to the Review Committee. ^(Core)
+II.B.2.c) demonstrate a strong interest in the education of fellows; (Core) II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.e) administer and maintain an educational environment conducive to educating fellows; and, (Core) II.B.2.f) pursue faculty development designed to enhance their skills.

+II.B.3.
+Faculty Qualifications

+II.B.3.a)

+Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+(Core)

+II.B.3.b)

+Subspecialty physician faculty members must:

+II.B.3.b).(1)

+have current certification in the specialty by the American Board of Orthopaedic Surgery or the American Osteopathic Board of Orthopaedic Surgery, or possess qualifications judged acceptable to the Review Committee.
+(Core)